3MFConsortium/spec_securecontent/3MF Secure Content.md

 # Chapter 1.
 Introduction

-This document describes new non-object resources, as well as attributes for securely encrypting resources within a particular 3MF package.
-If not explicitly stated otherwise, each of these resources is OPTIONAL for producers, but MUST be supported by consumers that specify support for the Secure Content Extension of 3MF.
+This document describes a new Open Packaging Conventions (OPC) root part for securely protecting resources within a particular 3MF package.
+If not explicitly stated otherwise, each of these resources is OPTIONAL for producers, but MUST be supported by consumers that specify support for the 3MF Secure Content Extension.

+This extension describes the encryption mechanism to protect the the 3MF content files (OPC parts), and it should be used in coordination with other 3MF extensions that refer to content stored in different OPC parts: models, textures, etc.

-In order to allow for the use of 3MF in high security printing environments, several additions are needed to efficiently support confidentiality of specific content in the 3MF package, providing a 3MF producer with the capability to control which consumers have access to the confidential content.
+In order to allow for the use of 3MF in highly secure printing environments, several additions are needed to efficiently support confidentiality of specific content in the 3MF package, providing a 3MF producer with the capability to control which consumers have access to the confidential content.

-A consumer not supporting the 3MF Secure Content Extension MUST be able to consume the 3MF with this extension.
-For this purpose,  3MF Secure Content Extension MUST contain alternative representation of confidential contents, e.g. low resolution information, bounding box, obfuscated model, etc.,  so the consumer could perform some basic tasks.
+A consumer not supporting the 3MF Secure Content Extension MAY be able to consume the 3MF with this extension.
+For this purpose, the 3MF Secure Content Extension MAY contain alternative representation of confidential contents (see 3MF Production Extension version 1.2???), e.g. low resolution information, bounding box, obfuscated model, etc., so the consumer could perform some basic tasks.
 For example, a consumer not supporting the current extension, should be able to render a low resolution preview or pack models in the build, without requiring access to secured content.

 In order to avoid data loss while parsing, a 3MF package which uses referenced objects MUST enlist the Secure Content Extension as “required extension”, as defined in the core specification.
-However if the Secure Content Extension is not enlisted a required, any consumer which does not supprt the Secure Content Extension will be able to access the alternative non-confidential representation of confidential models.
+However if the Secure Content Extension is not enlisted as required, any consumer which does not support the Secure Content Extension will be able to access the alternative non-confidential representation of confidential models.

+A consumer that is authorized to un-protect content by reversing the above steps MUST NOT re-save the content or enable the user to save the content in an unprotected fashion (regardless of file format) without the approval (written or programmatic) of the protection authority (which might or might not be the producer).

 ## 1.1 Encryption scheme